Utah's Easy Access

 Welcome to Utah

 You’ve landed.
 You’ve collected your baggage.
 Welcome.
 You'll be pleased to learn that the longest part of your journey is over.
 Ten of Utah's 14 winter resorts are easily accessed in under an hour with thousands of acres of open, skiable trails.
-On a clear day, all four of the ski resorts near Salt Lake City (Solitude, Brighton, Snowbird and Alta) and both of Park City's resorts (Park City and Deer Valley) are within 45 minutes.
+On a clear day, all four of the ski resorts closest to Salt Lake City (Solitude, Brighton, Snowbird and Alta) and both of Park City's resorts (Park City and Deer Valley) are within 45 minutes.
 Even Ogden-area resorts (Snowbasin, Powder Mountain and Nordic Valley) are just an hour away on average, as is Robert Redford's scenic Sundance Resort in Provo Canyon.

 The advantage of Utah's unparalleled access means less driving and more time for skiing and riding.
 The only real challenge is deciding if you want to stay in a slopeside lodge or a hotel in the city: maybe you want the nightlife of the Salt Lake City, Ogden or Provo metros, or maybe you want to sleep in an extra 30 minutes in the morning?
 Learn more about Where to Stay in Utah.